Get Schooled

 Find your ideal study space

-Whether you’re living on campus or commuting from home, you’ll need to have a place to study and do your homework.
+Whether you’re living on campus or commuting from home, you’ll need to have a place to study and do class assignments.
 As you explore your campus, take note of potential places where you can study effectively.
-If you focus better with noise in the background, your campus coffee shop might be the place to go - but if you need to study distraction free, you may find that a quiet place in the library works best for you.
+If you focus better with noise in the background, your campus coffee shop might be the place to go; but if you need to study distraction-free, you may find that a quiet place in the library works best for you.

-Going to office hours is a great way to meet with your professors.
-During office hours, you and your professor or TA can answer any class-related questions, discuss grades, seek learning accommodations, and more.
-Going to office hours also demonstrates your commitment to class, and your professor is more likely to remember you in a lecture hall of 50-100 students.
-Office hours aren’t typically mandatory to attend, but it can make a difference in enhancing your learning experience.
+Attending office hours is a great way to stay in touch with your professors and TAs.
+During office hours, they can answer questions, help you prepare for an upcoming exam, discuss grades, help you request learning accommodations, and more.
+Going to office hours also demonstrates your commitment to class and helps you form a close working relationship with your professors and TAs.
+Office hours aren’t typically mandatory to attend, but can make a difference in enhancing your learning experience.

 Learn about your campus resources

-While college is an exciting time, it can also be a period of growth, learning lessons, and overcoming challenges as you cope with this new way of life.
-Colleges and universities know this, so they have the resources to help support you!
+No matter where you attend college, there are many resources on your campus designed to support your academic, professional, physical, and mental wellbeing– all for free or at a discounted rate.
 Struggling with a class?
-Check out your campus learning center.
-Thinking about getting an internship?
-Find more information at the career center.
+Check out your campus academic success center.
+Thinking about getting a job or internship?
+Receive support in preparing your resume and interview skills at the career center.
 There are also resources like the student health center and counseling services to take care of your physical and mental health.
-These resources are included in your fees and are typically of no extra cost, so make sure to take advantage of them!
+These resources are typically included in your student fees, so make sure to take advantage of them!

 Connect with other students on campus

-No matter the size or location of your college, it is still a new environment for you that can feel overwhelming and isolating.
+No matter the size or location of your college, it's still a new environment for you that can feel overwhelming.
 Know that you’re not alone!
 Many students experience the same feelings and can struggle or find it intimidating to branch out and meet new friends.
 Finding a community that can support you in college is important and can help you build lasting relationships.
-So whether you get to know your new roommate, attend a club meeting, or try out for a sport, there are plenty of opportunities to meet new people!
+Whether you get to know your new roommate, attend a club meeting, or try out for a sport, there are plenty of opportunities to meet new people!

 Learn how to navigate around and in/out of campus